kodepandai/laravel-api-response/README.md

 ### Throwing an Exception

-Instead of using `ApiResponse` manually, you can also throw an exception and got the same response according to the exception type.
+Instead of using `ApiResponse` manually, you can also throw an exception and will get the same response according to the exception type.

 This package provides two exception: `ApiException` and `ApiValidationException`.